werval/werval/README.md

 QiWeb do not have much dependencies but the build system and the tests do.
 As a consequence, a vast amount of code is downloaded the first time you run a build.
-Theses downloads are cached, at the time of writing running a full build with every dependencies in cache take less than two minutes.
+Theses downloads are cached, at the time of writing running a full build with every dependencies in cache take less than a minute.

 QiWeb artifacts produced by the build are installed in your local maven repository (`~/.m2/repository`).